Tsvetelin-Crimson/Barnacle-Blog/README.md

 The route for he front end is http://localhost:4200/.
 For the backend is http://localhost:3000/.

-You can check the file under [the endpoints](src/constants/endpoints.ts) for the endpoints if you need them.
+You can check this file [endpoints](src/constants/endpoints.ts) for the endpoints if you need them.